 We have movie sign!!!!!!!

 That’s right!
 There’s a new episode of MST3K for the first time since August 1999!
-Thanks to the largest campaign to fund a media project on Kickstarter, Mystery Science Theater is coming back to television on Netflix for 14 new episodes.
+Thanks to the largest campaign (at the time) to fund a media project on Kickstarter, Mystery Science Theater is coming back to television on Netflix for 14 new episodes.

 When I saw the Kickstarter campaign in late 2015, I knew I had to give something to bring this show back.
 When looking through the incentives, I saw one I really wanted: